Guard methods on CLOS generic functions

 optimised for the case where there are no guards, in which case

-we just get around-form
+we just get around-form.

-returns code, like all
+Notice that define-method-combination returns code, like all

 macros: it doesn’t execute the methods itself.
 This is a hint as